MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/upgrade-your-network-to-stand-alone-yammer.md

 ## Resources
 <a name="__support_resources"> </a>

 Yammer provides a number of tools, templates, and support resources for planning and implementing your upgrade to Yammer Enterprise:

-- The [Communication Plan](https://success.yammer.com/essentials-for-success/communication-plan/) includes templates, tasks, and timeframes to help you plan your rollout.

 - [Yammer Enterprise Support](https://support.microsoft.com/oas/default.aspx?prid=14876) includes both online submission and phone support.